 How Meditation Helped On A Deep Journey

 On a grey Saturday a couple years ago, alone in a friend’s house whilst he was away for the weekend, I took 250 micrograms of LSD.
 In the months before, I’d been reading various psychedelic-therapeutic protocols and had prepared accordingly for the session.
-I managed the anxiety of a turbulent come up by relaxing myself many times as I noticed myself getting anxious and tightening up.
+I managed the anxiety of a turbulent come up by relaxing myself many times as I noticed myself getting anxious and tightening up, and directing my attention to my breathing.
 Around an hour in, as the lysergic waves really began to come on strong, I was lying down, looking up at the ceiling.

 In one moment, a monster appeared above me.
 It was hovering over me, looking down at me from the ceiling.
 I was looking directly at its face, and it was looking right back at me, right into my eyes.